In this article, you will learn:

 The school is a Title I School. |

 As much information as you can about scholarships available to students.
-A “Title I” School is one where there is a higher percentage of students accessing the free/reduced lunch program. |
+A “Title I” School is one where there is a higher percentage of students with socioeconomic need. |

 The school is a STEM Magnet School. |

 A magnet school is one that focuses on a curricular area like Science, Technology, Engineering and Math (STEM).
-Take information about the Sustainable Development Goals (SDGs), Project: Change, the BP Scholarships, and the Global Prep summer programs with a STEM focus. |
+Take information about the Sustainable Development Goals (SDGs), the AFS Global STEM Academies and AFS Global STEM Accelerators Scholarships for students, and the AFS Youth Assembly scholarships sponsored by BP for young educators in their school. |

 The school is a Dual Language Immersion School. |

-This type of school will be producing students that by high school, have strong language proficiency in English and another language.
-Talk about and share information to share the cultural advantages of year and semester programs as the culmination of their language experience at school. |
+This type of school will be producing students that, by high school, have strong language proficiency in English and another language.
+Talk and share information about the cultural advantages of year and semester programs as the culmination of their language experience at school and the language proficiency testing on many of our study abroad programs. |

 The school is a private school that accepts F1 Visa students. |

+As the school may be unfamiliar with the J1 Visa program, provide the school with this one-page handout about the differences between the F1 and J1 programs.
 Consider sharing information with them about Global Prep and other summer programs to enrich what their students learned throughout the academic year at school.
 Consider promoting the NSLI-Y summer program scholarships and other scholarships for summer programs, so they don’t feel that they’ll be losing tuition for a student who goes abroad for a semester/year.
 You might also suggest establishing a scholarship to intentionally diversify their student population by targeting a missing culture in their school through hosting a J1 Visa student through AFS. |

 The school is large enough to have a Graduation Coach or College & Career Readiness Area. |

 Try to meet with this person and share Gap year program options as an alternative for students to college, military and workforce options.
-Also, take the College Advantage flyer to share how study abroad programs help students prepare for college and have unique experiences to share in their applications.
+Also, take the College Advantage flyer (above) to share how study abroad programs help students prepare for college and have unique experiences to share in their applications.
 They might invite you to participate in the College Fair(s). |

 The school has diversity or global-readiness as a core value or as part of their mission. |

 You can share information about the AFS Educational Goals and how they prepare students for expanding their abilities in four areas: Personal, Interpersonal, Cultural and Global.
-This is true for both hosted and study abroad students which will benefit the school that they attend and to which they return post-program. |
+This is true for both hosted and study abroad students which will benefit the school that they attend and to which they return post-program.
+You can also share about the Global Up Educator and Teen Programs to help build global competence skills among those audiences. |

 This is a middle school. |